secretstartups/handbook/sales/sales-term-glossary/index.html.md

 Given our land and expand model, we need to attribute our sales and marketing expense toward both our acquiring new customers and growing new customers.
 We allocate sales expense by using number of active customers because the number of active customers operationally drives where sales spends time.
 It also doesn't underweight sales time spent on first order which tends to be smaller than growth.
 We divide our customer base into cohorts by the quarter when they had their first active subscription.
 We then weight sales expense to each cohort by the number of active customers in that cohort.
-Our marketing expense is allocated between first order business and connected new business based on IACV because those are the key [KPIs](/company/kpis/) we use to evaluate marketing.
+Our marketing expense is allocated between first order business and connected new business based on Net ARR because those are the key [KPIs](/company/kpis/) we use to evaluate marketing.
 Marketing expense includes the cost of free users of gitlab.com.

 ### Customer Acquisition Cost (CAC) Ratio